-Indeed, the roots of education for sustainable concept of development are firmly planted in the environmental education efforts of such groups.
-Along with global education, concept of development education, peace education, citizenship education, human rights education, and multicultural and anti-racist education that have all been significant, environmental education has been particularly significant.
+Indeed, the roots of education for the sustainable concept of development are firmly planted in such groups’ environmental education efforts.
+Along with global education, the concept of development education, peace education, citizenship education, human rights education, and multicultural and anti-racist education have all been significant; environmental education has been particularly significant.
 In its brief thirty-year history, contemporary environmental education has steadily striven towards goals and outcomes similar and comparable to those inherent in the concept of sustainability.

 A New Vision for Education

 These many initiatives illustrate that the international community now strongly believes that we need to foster – through education – the values, behavior, and lifestyles required for a sustainable future.
-Education for sustainable concept of development has come to be seen as a process of learning how to make decisions that consider the long-term future of the economy, ecology and social well-being of all communities.
-Building the capacity for such futures-oriented thinking is a key task of education.
+Education for the sustainable concept of development has come to be seen as a process of learning how to make decisions that consider the long-term future of all communities’ economy, ecology, and social well-being.
+Building the capacity for such future-oriented thinking is a key task of education.

 This represents a new vision of education, a vision that helps learners better understand the world in which they live, addressing the complexity and inter-contentedness of problems such as poverty, wasteful consumption, environmental degradation, urban decay, population growth, gender inequality, health, conflict and the violation of human rights that threaten our future.
-This vision of education emphasizes a holistic, interdisciplinary approach to developing the knowledge and skills needed for a sustainable future as well as changes in values, behavior, and lifestyles.
-This requires us to reorient education systems, policies, and practices in order to empower everyone, young and old, to make decisions and act in culturally appropriate and locally relevant ways to redress the problems that threaten our common future.
+This vision of education emphasizes a holistic, interdisciplinary approach to developing the knowledge and skills needed for a sustainable future and changes in values, behavior, and lifestyles.
+This requires us to reorient education systems, policies, and practices to empower everyone, young and old, to make decisions and act in culturally appropriate and locally relevant ways to redress the problems that threaten our common future.
 We, therefore, need to think globally and act locally.
-In this way, people of all ages can become empowered to develop and evaluate alternative visions of a sustainable future and to fulfill these visions through working creatively with others.
+In this way, people of all ages can become empowered to develop and evaluate alternative visions of a sustainable future and fulfill them by working creatively with others.

 Seeking sustainable development through education requires educators to:

-• Encourage lifelong learning, starting at the beginning of life and stuck in life – one based on a passion for a radical transformation of the moral character of society.
+• Encourage lifelong learning, starting at the beginning of life and stuck in life – one based on a passion for a radical transformation of society’s moral character.

 • Value aesthetics, the creative use of the imagination, an openness to risk and flexibility, and a willingness to explore new options.